kevinrev26/proj-moodflow/README.md

 ## Mood

 Mood is the backend and the portion of the app that performs analysis and storage.
 A simple django and drf application.

+## Scraper

+Is a simple python module that performs Google Play Store scrapping and saves data into mongodb collections.